How I approach Product Management

 - an environment where collaboration between all team members works for the team.

 How each of the above are delivered is dependent on the organisation and team makeup.
 All teams are different.
 Some naturally lean towards a customer centric approach, while others are more technology or solutions centric by nature.
-Some organisations are very adept at proving a clear and concise vision and strategy, others less so.
+Some organisations are very adept at providing a clear and concise vision and strategy, others less so.
 Some teams are naturally better at collaborating than others.

 My job as a Product Leader is to understand the organisation and team makeup and adapt my way of working to fit with how they do their best work.
 Always focused on delivering measurable outcomes, not just outputs, that improve the overall experience of customers using the product or service.